Keith Cirkel

 /* and so on... */

-Atomic CSS usually results in chaos within your markup.
+Atomic CSS also usually results in chaos within your markup.
 To cut down on verbosity this system usually prefers short class names that are a handful of characters such as br instead of border-radius.
 To represent our Card example in this system requires a smörgåsbord of inscrutable class names, and this is a trivial example:

 <!-- A Big Card -->